Notice to the Press

 Office of the Spokesperson

-Pre-set time for cameras is 1:30 p.m. from the 23rd Street entrance.
-Final access time for writers and stills is 1:45 p.m. from the 23rd Street entrance.
+The entire event, which begins at 10:00 a.m., is open to the press.
+Pre-set time for cameras for the Deputy Secretary’s remarks is 9:45 a.m. from the 21st Street entrance.
+Final access time for writers and stills is 11:00 a.m. from the 21st Street entrance.

 Media representatives may attend this event upon presentation of one of the following: (1) a U.S. Government-issued photo media credential (e.g., Department of State, White House, Congress, Department of Defense or Foreign Press Center), or (2) an official photo identification card issued by their news organization, or (3) a letter from their employer on official letterhead verifying their current employment as a journalist.

 Additionally, they must present an official government photo identification card (i.e., U.S. driver’s license or passport).

 For further information, please contact Cory Andrews at email@example.com or 202-647-4311, or @StateDRL or @GenderAtState on Facebook and Twitter.